wizardfiction/sui-validator-ops/README.md

 When running locally, make sure to populate the environment variables in a `.env` file.

+The Repo uses `pnpm` NOT `npm` to manage dependencies.
+If you don't have `pnpm` installed, you can install it with `npm install -g pnpm`.

 ## Current shortcomings

 This is really just a starting point, and there are a lot of things that could be improved.
 Here are some of the things that I would like to add: